When it comes to starting a watch brand, you may find yourself in a place where you have to make some big decisions.

 - Productivity tools such as Google Suite, Dropbox or Trello

-- Payments tools such as Paypal, Shopify Payments, Stripe, ReCharge, Amazon Payments, Apple Pay or Venmo
+- Payments tools such as Paypal, Shopify Payments, Stripe, ReCharge, Amazon Payments, Apple Pay, Venmo or Payment Gateway

 - Customer service tools such as Zendesk or Nextiva